 By assigning a numerical value to these three components you can calculate a number you can use to establish a priority for the crisis scenario you intend to prep for.
-For example, if you live in Ferguson, Missouri and you are trying to decide if you should prepare for a social upheaval or do something to prepare for the Ebola virus; you will likely pick the riot over the pandemic.
-While the severity can be just as bad for both scenario and can happen without a prior warning, past events showed us that the probability of civil unrest is much higher than being affected by a disease that is spread though physical contact.
+For example, if you live in Ferguson, Missouri and you are trying to decide if you should prepare for a social upheaval or do something to prepare for the Ebola virus.
+You will likely pick the riot over the pandemic.
+While the severity can be just as bad for both scenarios and can happen without a prior warning, past events showed us that the probability of civil unrest is much higher than being affected by a disease that is spread though physical contact.

 The formula for establishing a threat priority is the following:

 Following a similar logic, you can start by making a list of things that can affect you personally and in your community.
 Then move up to state and regional scenarios.
 You can close the list with national and international events such as a global economic collapse.
 You can build a prioritization matrix for your threat analysis in order to see things clearer.
 Fill in the values for each event and calculate the priority as seen in the example provided below.After you have filled in your threat analysis matrix, you can sort the scenarios by priority.
 Get the list ordered by rank, showing you what to work on first, second and so on.

 Once you have your threat analysis matrix ordered by priority you can prepare for what is most important for you right now.
 You will be able to use all your resources for that scenario.
 There will be situations where there are more than one threat competing for your attention, but you shouldn’t despair.
 The beauty with emergency preparedness is that the preparations you make and the resources you accumulate can be used for more than one scenario.